 Do US citizens need a visa for New Zealand?

 United States passport holders may currently enter for up to 90 days without obtaining a visa for New Zealand from the USA.
 However, American citizens are required to get the NZeTA before travelling to the island nation.

-However, this will soon change when the eTA for New Zealand is implemented in July 2019.
-From October 1st, 2019, a New Zealand eTA from the United States will be a mandatory requirement for all Americans traveling to the country for short stays.
+Since October 1st 2019, a New Zealand eTA from the United States has been a mandatory requirement for all Americans heading to the country for short stays.

-The eTA New Zealand for US citizens is being implemented in order to improve border security.
-When the New Zealand visa for US citizens is launched in July 2019, applicants will be required to complete the eTA New Zealand visa application form before entering the country.
+The eTA New Zealand for US citizens was implemented in order to improve border security.
+Applicants are required to complete the eTA New Zealand application form before entering the country.

-How can I apply for eTA New Zealand visa from USA?
+How can I apply for an eTA New Zealand from the USA?

-The New Zealand travel visa for US citizens will be available from July 2019 via a simple online application process.
-It will be necessary for applicants to enter personal and contact information including travel plans, data from the passport information page and a current address.
-A range of health and security-related questions will also have to be answered.
+The NZeTA for US citizens is available via a simple online application process.
+It is necessary for applicants to enter personal and contact information including travel plans, data from the passport information page and a current address.
+Basic health and security-related questions may also be asked.

-Applicants will also require a valid credit or debit card to pay the eTA for New Zealand for US citizens fee and tourist levy, as well as a current email address, to receive the New Zealand travel visa for US citizens in their inbox.
-It will be required to carefully double-check all the data entered so there are no issues with the eTA New Zealand visa application from USA.
+Applicants require a valid credit or debit card to pay the eTA for New Zealand for US citizens fee and tourist levy (if applicable), as well as a current email address.
+All the data entered should be double-checked before the application is submitted.